by Bacopa Literary Review Editor-in-Chief Mary Bast

 This is brilliant, throwing in a bit of sexy language to (spoiler alert) foreshadow a story that features ducks, well, ducking.

-But of course this story is so much more than its obvious features.
+Of course this story is so much more than its obvious features.
 With only a few words the author takes us more deeply into her own character: "I stand there, big and strange.
 Me upright like a pillar in the lake, that has to mean something. . .
-I stand up to my waist in the filthy lake, working on being satisfied that a least she won't die.
+I stand up to my waist in the filthy lake, working on being satisfied that at least she won't die.
 That she will be safe as long as I stay there, watching."

 Hipchen skillfully connects the present to her past, as she recalls her only experience with ducks, when her father comes home with "coolers of dead fowl" for her mother to prepare for eating.
 "She hates those ducks, her hands in their cold, wet feathers, her hands in their insides pulling out pink and black and grey things, goop to throw away, wads of yellow fat slick as eyeballs. . . ."